Raise your hand if you're always on the hunt for tastier ways to make baked chicken!

 While the veggies are cooking, preheat the oven to 350 degrees.

 Cover the chicken tenders with wax paper and pound thin with the flat end of a meat mallet.
-Coat with remaining 1 Tbsp of fajita seasoning.
+Coat with remaining 1 tablespoon of fajita seasoning.

 Prepare a baking dish by spraying it with cooking spray and add a thin layer of chicken (about half of the tenders) to cover bottom of dish.